-The revised headcount will be about equal to the state population of present-day California.
-It will include 11 million American millionaires and their families.
+The population of the "new and improved" America will be about equal to present-day California.
+It will include all 11 million American millionaires and their families.

 The population decline will be brought about painlessly, via the use of emigration and prescription opioids.

 “We’re not animals,” said oilman Charles Koch.
 “Those poor and middle class Americans who can’t get out in time won’t feel a thing when they’re euthanized.
 The procedures won’t cost them a dime and we’ll recycle their carcasses afterward for use as fertilizer.
 This is my idea of free stuff.”